okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/hosted-vs-embedded/index.md

 * Moderate maintenance may be required.
 If using CDN, maintenance is more limited as it is being kept up-to-date by Okta.
 NPM packages a specific version of the widget, which means that it may need to be updated in the project periodically.
 Customized or local versions of the Sign-In Widget source code would require regular updating.
 * Still considered very secure if implemented using recommended best practices.
 * A great level of source code customization control while being drastically easier, and more secure, than building from scratch.
-* Slightly increased risk in security due to Okta not being able to guarantee that the widget has been implemented correctly.
-Specifically, the application code may have the ability to access the credentials that the user has entered into the widget, which need to be kept secure.
+* Slightly increased risk in security due to Okta not being able to guarantee that the Sign-In Widget has been implemented correctly.
+Specifically, the application code may have the ability to access the credentials that the user has entered into the Sign-In Widget, which need to be kept secure.
 This isn't a risk if implemented correctly.
 * Potentially susceptible to XSS (cross-site scripting) attacks.
 * Higher level of effort to integrate and maintain compared to the Okta-hosted widget.
 * Keeps the user in the application, reducing redirects to and from Okta.